raspberri05/taskorial/README.md

 ## License

-This projecte is licensed under the GNU General Public License v3.0.
+This project is licensed under the GNU General Public License v3.0.
 You can view more info about this license [here](https://github.com/raspberri05/taskorial/blob/main/LICENSE.md).

 ## Documentation